dirge1/paper_FBM/README.md

 # paper_FBM
-Title: Reliability modeling and statistical analysis of accelerated degradation testing with memory effects and unit-to-unit variability
+Title: Reliability modeling and statistical analysis of accelerated degradation process with memory effects and unit-to-unit variability

 Author: Chen, Shi-Shun a, Xiao-Yang Li a, and Wen-Rui Xie b.
 Author: Chen, Shi-Shun (a), Xiao-Yang Li (a), and Wen-Rui Xie (b).